 - M 5.1 Neckbands, tailbands or legbands must: - a) only be used for identification purposes - b) be fitted with care and adjusted as required to avoid unnecessary pain or distress. - M 5.2 The marking of cattle must be done: - a) with care by trained, competent operators - b) so as to avoid unnecessary pain or distress to the animals.

-Acceptable methods of permanent on-farm marking, when carried out by trained and competent person, include ear tagging as approved by Defra (a legal requirement) and implanted electronic transponders.
+(i) Acceptable methods of permanent on-farm marking include ear tagging as approved by Defra, tattooing, freeze-branding (in a manner which avoids unnecessary pain), or implanted electronic transponders, to be carried out by a trained stock-keeper.